 Hamilton Falconwatch News

+While peregrines are normally a migratory species, sometimes they choose to spend the winter in their nesting territory if there is enough food to last through the winter.
 Many bird species exhibit a trait called 'site fidelity'.
 If at least one of a pair that used a nest site in the previous year returns, and if there have been no significant physical changes to disturb either the nest itself or the birds generally, they will use the same nest site year after year.
-Peregrine Falcons are known for site fidelity.
-This will be the twenty-sixth year the same nest site on the Sheraton Hamilton Hotel has been used.
+Peregrine Falcons are known for this trait.
+This will be the twenty-nineth year the same nest site on the Sheraton Hamilton Hotel has been used.

 To read FalconWatch Reports from previous years, click on the History button above.

 Thank you to all our visitors and supporters for your ongoing encouragement.

 DONATIONS NEEDED - Now is the time to show your support for our Hamilton Peregrines!
 The Coordinator daily reports, the camera images and on-street Falconwatch equipment are all made possible by YOUR contributions.
 Grants only pay for so much (and some years they are less than others).
 Please click on the yellow 'DONATE' button above to learn more about how the money is used and how to make a tax creditable donation by cheque or on-line.
 We and the birds Thank You!

 Web Pages and All Contents (C) Copyright - Hamilton Community Peregrine Project